 In 1990-1992, comet hunters around the world usually calculated cometary orbits using a computer and spotted a comet on a photographic plate.

-Kiuchi hunting for a comet through a large binocular telescope in Mt.
-Yatsugatake
+Kiuchi hunting for a comet through the custom-ordered binocular telescope in Mt.
+Yatsugatake.

-Thus, Kiuchi became famous as a Japanese amateur astronomer hunting comets around the world.
+Thus, Kiuchi became famous worldwide as a Japanese amateur astronomer hunting comets.